-An optional Defined Contribution Retirement Plan (DC Plan) was established effective January 2000.
+An optional Defined Contribution Retirement Plan (DC Plan) was established effective January 1, 2000.
 The DC Plan was available to state employees who are in positions not classified by the Human Resource Management Services division of the State of North Dakota.
 Employees of the judicial branch or the Board of Higher Education and State Institutions under the jurisdiction of the Board of Higher Education are not eligible to participate in the Plan.
 The 2013 Legislative Assembly passed legislation to expand eligibility for the Plan to include all new state employees hired on or after October 1, 2013 through July 31, 2017.
-The Plan has 108 participants.
+Eligibility then reverted back to non-classified employees.
+The Plan has 99 participants.